garrettkatz/docker-gazebo-ceril/docker/poppy/README.md

 `$ docker exec -it poppy_ceril bash`

-From inside the container, navigate to the poppy robot catkin workspace and build the package
+From inside the container, source the entrypoint, navigate to the poppy robot catkin workspace, and build the package:

 `# source ros_entrypoint.sh`

-`# cd poppy_ws`
+`# cd catkin_ws`

 `# catkin_make`